MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 Friday as the work days and 8 A.M. to 5 P.M. as hours worked for each day.
 The workflow step assigned to Amy, the purchasing manager, gives Amy a four–hour time limit to act on her workflow task.
-Using the Workflow calendar, if Amy is assigned a purchase order at 3 P.M. on Monday, she’ll have until 10 A.M. on Tuesday to approve or reject the purchase order.
+Using the Workflow calendar, if Amy is assigned a purchase order at 3 P.M. on Monday, she'll have until 10 A.M. on Tuesday to approve or reject the purchase order.

 As another example, assume that the workflow step assigned to Amy gives her a three days to act on her workflow tasks.
-Using the Workflow calendar, if Amy is assigned a purchase order at 2 P.M. on Thursday, she’ll have until 2 P.M. of Tuesday to approve or reject the purchase order.
-This is because Saturday and Sunday are not counted toward the task’s due date.
+Using the Workflow calendar, if Amy is assigned a purchase order at 2 P.M. on Thursday, she'll have until 2 P.M. of Tuesday to approve or reject the purchase order.
+This is because Saturday and Sunday are not counted toward the task's due date.

 Non-work days are not counted against the time limit set for activity assignments for workflow steps.
 For example, assume that you have set up a